manglide/go-design-patterns/README.md

-# go-design-patterns by Mario Castro
+# go-design-patterns Book by Mario Castro